 Week two of rifle season was completely different than week one.
 I changed stands and jumped a deer as soon as I got into the woods.
-I've been hunting for almost half of my life now and for the first time, as I walked into the woods alone, the sound of something so close that I could not see did not send my heart beating out of my chest.
-Instead, I listened to see if I could keep it from running too far away by slowing continuing on to my stand.
+I’ve been hunting for almost half of my life now and for the first time, as I walked into the woods alone, the sound of something so close that I could not see did not send my heart beating out of my chest.
+Instead, I listened to see if I could keep it from running too far away by slowly continuing on to my stand.

 It was warmer than the week before which meant sitting for 12 hours would be much more bearable.
 I settled into the stand quieter than I normally do, knowing that the deer was not too far away.
 There was a slight breeze coming from behind me and I shifted a few inches to use the wall to block it from carrying my scent downwind to the deer.

 The woods were quiet and I always marvel at the period of time where the world is black and white.
 Geese started honking in the cornfield nearby.
 Crows and Bluejays started calling.
 Gray squirrels gathered acorns.